statulr/superspoon.nvim/README.md

 require("superspoon").setup()
 ```

-The plugin can similarly be loaded in a `.vim` file by wrapping it in lua heredoc like this:
+The plugin can similarly be loaded through a `.vim` file by wrapping it in lua heredoc like this:
 ```vim
 lua << EOF
 require("superspoon").setup()